tyrootechnology/vid.ai.content-app/README.md

-VID.AI Android SDK
+VID.AI Content SDK(Android)
 =======================
-This guide and sample code is intended for publishers who want to monetize their Android app with VID.AI SDK.
+This guide and sample code is intended for publishers who want to monetize their Android app with VID.AI Content SDK.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 For more information please see [the website](http://www.tyroo.com/)

 ## Changelog
-To see what has changed in recent versions of VID.AI SDK for Android, see the [CHANGELOG](CHANGELOG.md).
+To see what has changed in recent versions of VID.AI Content SDK for Android, see the [CHANGELOG](CHANGELOG.md).

 ## How Does Video Monetisation Work
 Video Content consumption is growing on mobile and advertisers are spending huge dollar on video advertising.
 50% of these videos are consumed on mobile.
 Focus on short format video has also increased as the average human span attention is less than 8 sec.
 Also there is in an interesting insight about video consumption, 98% of time Phones are used in portrait mode while consuming videos.
 Our video content cloud SDK gives access to Short format vertical and horizontal videos.Our Android native video player embedded in SDK supports VAST 4.0, VAST 3.0 and VAST 2.0 Inline Linear Ads.